 If you earn $1,250 a month ($15,000 a year) – this is where the complicated equation comes into play.
 Let’s take the example of a 45-year-old individual – who would have to contribute between 5.0% to 10.0% to their MediSave Account.
 The actual figure is [600 + [0.20(15,000-12,000)] x 100/15,000 = 8.0%.
 So, you have to contribute 8.0% (or $1,200) of your $15,000 net trade income to your MediSave Account.

 Self-Employed Persons Are Only Required To Contribute To MediSave

-As you would have noticed, the calculations only centre around a self-employed person’s MediSave Account.
-You don’t have to make any mandatory contributions to your Ordinary Account (OA) or Special Account (SA).
+As you would have noticed, the calculations for your CPF contributions are only for your MediSave Account.
+This is because you don’t have to make any mandatory contributions to your Ordinary Account (OA) or Special Account (SA).

 Your MediSave Account balances is meant for your healthcare needs, especially in old age.
 You can use it similarly to any other Singaporean or PR, to pay for eligible healthcare expenses and by offsetting some of your healthcare insurance such as MediShield Life and CareShield Life, and you can also tap on Additional Withdrawal Limits (AWLs) to pay for your Integrated Shield Plans (IPs) and CareShield Life supplements.

 Even if your MediSave Account has already reached the Basic Healthcare Sum (BHS), you are still required to make MediSave contributions.
 This is similar to salaried employees – where excess amounts will flow into your Special Account or Retirement Account.